TanStack/query/docs/src/pages/guides/mutations.md

 })
 ```

-For consequent mutations you may consider passing `onSuccess`, `onError` and `onSettled` to `mutate` function instead of `useMutation`.
-Then, these callbacks will fire only _once_ after last mutation is fulfilled.
-It might be useful performance optimisation (ie. when invalidating queries after mutation).
-This is due to the fact that mutation observer is removed and resubscribed every time when `mutate` function is called.
+For consecutive mutations, you may consider passing `onSuccess`, `onError` and `onSettled` to the `mutate` function instead of `useMutation`.
+Then, these callbacks will fire only _once_ after last mutation is fulfilled, and only if the component is still mounted.
+It might be useful for performance optimisation (ie. when invalidating queries after mutation).
+This is due to the fact that the mutation observer is removed and resubscribed every time when the `mutate` function is called.

 ```js
 useMutation(addTodo, {